mdxabu/Student-CRUD/SETUP.md

 );
 ```

-## the below query will used to see the data in EEE 🔽
+## the below query will use to see the data in EEE 🔽
 ```sql
 SELECT * FROM EEE;
 ```